 Claiming costs for mileage

 Claiming mileage for travelling you do in your job is a fairly normal thing to do.
-Most employers choose to pay the full tax free amount per mile to their employees which is 45p per mile.
+Most employers pay their employees the full tax-free amount per mile, which is 45p per mile.
 This includes petrol and running costs and doesn’t have to be declared on any forms or dealt with any further by the employee.
-The employer might be able to claim the VAT back on the fuel element of the mileage but we won’t cover that in this blog.
+The employer might be able to claim the VAT back on the fuel element of the mileage, but we won’t cover that in this blog.

 The 45p could easily be 30p or even 60p per mile – but those levels mean there’s a little more work to be done.